-- 1. Monetary gifts given without restriction will be utilized to purchase materials or equipment, support Library programs or in other ways that the Board of Trustees and the Library Director deem appropriate. - 2.
-Monetary gifts to the Restricted Gift Fund will be used as specified by the donor with the approval of the Library Director.
-Restricted gifts over \$5,000 require Board approval. - 3.
+- 1. Monetary gifts given without restriction will be utilized to purchase materials or equipment, support Library programs or in other ways that the Library Director deem appropriate. - 2.
+Monetary gifts to the Restricted Gift Fund will be used as specified by the donor with the approval of the Library Director. - 3.
 Monetary gifts to the Endowment Fund will become a permanent part of the Library's Endowment Fund.
-Interest earned from the Endowment Fund is used to purchase materials for the Library's collections.
-Gifts to the Endowment Fund over \$5,000 require Board approval.
+Interest earned from the Endowment Fund will be used to purchase materials for the Library's collections.